dortania/OpenCore-Install-Guide/config.plist/alder-lake.md

 * Parallel Port
 * VT-d (can be enabled if you set `DisableIoMapper` to YES)
 * CSM
-* Thunderbolt(For initial install, as Thunderbolt can cause issues if not setup correctly)
+* Thunderbolt (For initial install, as Thunderbolt can cause issues if not setup correctly)
 * Intel SGX
 * Intel Platform Trust
-* CFG Lock (MSR 0xE2 write protection)(**This must be off, if you can't find the option then enable `AppleXcpmCfgLock` under Kernel -> Quirks.
-Your hack will not boot with CFG-Lock enabled**)
+* CFG Lock (MSR 0xE2 write protection) (**This must be off, if you can't find the option then enable `AppleXcpmCfgLock` under Kernel -> Quirks.
+Your hack will not boot with CFG Lock enabled**)
+* iGPU
+  * You may have sleep or DRM issues if you do not disable this since Alder Lake iGPUs are not supported in macOS.

 ### Enable

 * VT-x
 * Above 4G decoding
+  * 2020+ BIOS Notes: When enabling Above4G, Resizable BAR Support may become an available on some Z490 and newer motherboards.
+Please ensure that Booter -> Quirks -> ResizeAppleGpuBars is set to `0` if this is enabled.
 * Hyper-Threading
 * Execute Disable Bit
 * EHCI/XHCI Hand-off
 * OS type: Windows 8.1/10 UEFI Mode
-* DVMT Pre-Allocated(iGPU Memory): 64MB
 * SATA Mode: AHCI

 # Once done here, we need to edit a couple extra values.
 Head to the [Apple Secure Boot Page](../config.plist/security.md)